vinceumo/todo/tutorial.md

 #### Create a todo

-In our data we are going to create a new element of `tempNewList`:
+In our data create a new element of `tempNewList`:

 ```js
 tempNewTodo: [